 We’ve prepared a simple guide to help you understand what these two materials are.
-Find out which flooring system works best for your building project.
+Find out which of these two flooring systems works best for your building project.

 Polished concrete flooring

 Concrete is the most common substrate used for commercial and industrial flooring.
-It has three basic components: cement, water and aggregate (rock, sand, or gravel).
+It consists of three basic components: cement, water and aggregate (rock, sand, or gravel).

 Many builders value concrete for its innate toughness and durability.
-But when polished, concrete becomes even stronger and more resistant to damaging.
+But when polished, concrete becomes even stronger and more resistant to damage.

-Sometimes contractors also use commercial polishing compounds to make the floor more shiny and dirt resistant.
+Sometimes contractors also use commercial polishing compounds to make the floor shinier and dirt-resistant.

 Epoxy flooring

-Epoxy may not be as well known as polished concrete, but it has seen its popularity grow over the years.
-It is used primarily to add another layer of protection to floors.
+Epoxy may not be as preferred as polished concrete, but it has seen its popularity grow over the years.
+It is used primarily to add another layer of protection to plain concrete floors.

 To make the coating, manufacturers combine epoxy resin with a hardener.
-The chemical reaction produces a stiff plastic material that is durable and highly resistant to damaging.
-The material also bonds well with substrate.
+The chemical reaction produces a stiff plastic material that is durable and highly resistant to damage.
+The material also bonds well with nearly any substrate.

 There are 5 common types of epoxy flooring: